Adult Swim (Australia)

-Adult Swim in Australia was an adult-oriented free-to-air television block that was last aired from Saturday and Sunday nights on 9Go!.
-It was originally a separate network that shared channel space with Cartoon Network, starting in December 2005 until 31 December 2007.
+Adult Swim was an Australian adult-oriented free-to-air television block that was last aired from Saturday and Sunday nights on 9Go!.
+It was originally a separate network that shared channel space with Cartoon Network, starting in 2003 until 31 December 2007.

 History

 Adult Swim was first broadcast on Cartoon Network Australia in December 2005 before it was taken down on 31 December 2007.
-The block is no longer shown on Cartoon Network, but the comedy shows are now airing on The Comedy Channel on 11 March 2008.
+The block is no longer shown on Cartoon Network, however comedy shows started airing on The Comedy Channel on 11 March 2008.
 The block returned with Robot Chicken and Harvey Birdman, Attorney at Law, in March 2008, with Aqua Teen Hunger Force joining the programming on 1 July.
 The Boondocks also airs on the same channel although it is not under the Adult Swim banner and instead airs separately.
 Moral Orel has premiered on Australian television.
 Titan Maximum also premiered on 6 January 2010.
 Frisky Dingo joined the Comedy Channel's "Animania" line-up as of 21 July 2010.
-Tim and Eric Awesome Show Great Job premiered on 26 January 2011 along with Childrens Hospital which unlike the American broadcast, aired completely uncensored with profanity intact.
+Tim and Eric Awesome Show Great Job premiered on 26 January 2011 along with Childrens Hospital which, unlike the American broadcast, aired completely uncensored with profanity intact.

 Most of the anime series have not returned to television; however, an anime block on the Australian Sci-Fi Channel, Animax, aired shows previously aired on both Adult Swim USA and Australia.
 The block featured Ghost in the Shell: Stand Alone Complex, Bleach, Air Gear, Inuyasha, Cowboy Bebop, and Blood+.
 The block ceased operations in 2016.

 The new incarnation also premiered a lot of other Adult Swim shows including Moral Orel, Titan Maximum, Robot Chicken: Star Wars, Frisky Dingo, Tim and Eric Awesome Show Great Job and Childrens Hospital (airing uncensored with profanity intact), along with the latest additions but aired at a different time, Metalocalypse and The Venture Bros, the latter making it the third show with Aqua Teen Hunger Force and Harvey Birdman to have been aired on both the old and the new block.